 If you’ve decided to have breast augmentation, the bulk of your recovery will take place in about a week.
 With breast reduction it may take about a week longer.
 You will experience some discomfort that can be controlled by prescription or over-the-counter medication as needed.
 You’ll be ready to begin resuming normal activities within one to two weeks, gradually adding more strenuous activities as the healing process continues.
 We’ll advise you to get plenty of rest, especially during the first few days following your procedure, as you will tire more easily than usual.

 All surgical procedures carry some level of risk; correcting breast asymmetry is no different.
 A fraction of patients will experience unusual swelling, bleeding, infection, or other complications.
 Most complications related to breast augmentation and breast reduction are easily corrected on an outpatient basis.

 Additional risks related to breast augmentation include capsular contracture and implant rupture.
 Breast reduction risks include the inability to breast feed and the potential loss of nipple sensation.

 Most women who elect to have their breast asymmetry corrected have a smooth surgical experience and are very pleased with their results.
-Call Dr. Sampson today at (800) 809-4320 or (517) 780-0080 to make an appointment.
+Call Dr. Sampson today at (517) 780-0080 to make an appointment.
 You’ll find he has two offices to serve the needs of most southern Michigan plastic surgery patients.
 Dr. Sampson’s office is located in Jackson, Michigan on 4th Street, convenient to the major metropolitan areas of Kalamazoo, Battle Creek, Lansing, and Ann Arbor.